Season 1, Episode 3: Kill Me Now

 - “My Life As Author And Editor by H.L.
 Mencken.”

 - The grounds of the Independence Inn and the golf course at the club are undoubtedly the same set/location.

 - Charles C. Stevenson, Jr. plays Julian Edwards in this episode, but returns in season four, episode 16 (The Reigning Lorelai) as Reverend Wilder.

-- Sean Gunn appears again in a different job, but is never called by any name; Mick or Kirk (he is listed as “Swan Man” on IMDb).
+- Sean Gunn appears again in a different job, but is never called by name; neither Mick or Kirk (he is listed as “Swan Man” on IMDb).
 He behaves, though, as if he does not know Lorelai or any other locations around the Inn.